Al Jazeera controversies: Detention of Sami al-Hajj

-The Dark Side: Secrets of the Sports Dopers
+"The Dark Side: Secrets of the Sports Dopers"

 Al Jazeera English and Al Jazeera America broadcast "The Dark Side: Secrets of the Sports Dopers", an episode of Al Jazeera Investigates examining professional athletes' possible use of performance-enhancing drugs (PEDs), on 27 December 2015.
 Peyton Manning and other prominent athletes were identified as having received drugs from Charles Sly, a pharmacist who had worked at the Guyer Anti-Aging Clinic in Indianapolis in the fall of 2011.

 The Huffington Post leaked the episode a day before Al Jazeera's broadcast.
-In a Sunday NFL Countdown interview with ESPN's Lisa Salters on the morning of 27 December, Manning called the documentary "completely fabricated" and "garbage" and expressed anger about his wife was mentioned.
+In a Sunday NFL Countdown interview with ESPN's Lisa Salters on the morning of 27 December, Manning called the documentary "completely fabricated" and "garbage" and expressed anger about his wife being mentioned in the story.
 When Salters noted that other athletes had first denied and then admitted allegations, Manning said that he could not speak for others.
 He said that he had visited the Guyer clinic 35 times in 2011 and received medication and treatment.

 Sly recanted his story and requested that the report not be aired via a YouTube video.
 Although Sly later said that he had never seen the Mannings and told ESPN's Chris Mortensen that he is not a pharmacist and was not at the Guyer institute in 2011 (as Al Jazeera reported), state licensing records indicate that a Charles David Sly was licensed as a pharmacy intern in Indiana from April 2010 to 1 May 2013.

 Manning hired former George W. Bush press secretary Ari Fleischer to manage the issue, and threatened to sue Al Jazeera.
 On 5 January 2016, it was announced that Ryan Howard and Ryan Zimmerman were suing Al Jazeera for defamation after the documentary aired.
 In January 2021 attorneys for Al Jazeera Media presented sealed evidence in court, which they said supported their original report.
+In 2023, the case was dismissed with prejudice when both players dropped their claims.